demisto/content/Packs/FireEyeCM/README.md

 FireEye Central Management (CM Series) is the FireEye threat intelligence hub.
-It services the FireEye ecosystem, ensuring that FireEye products share the latest intelligence and correlate across attack vectors to detect and prevent cyber attacks
+It services the FireEye ecosystem, ensuring that FireEye products share the latest intelligence and correlate across attack vectors to detect and prevent cyber attacks.

 ## What does this pack do?